Clemapfel/jluna/docs/manual.md

 };
 ```

 While it may be possible to manually translate this class into a Julia-side `NamedTuple`, this is rarely the best option.
 For more complex classes, this is often not possible at all.
-To make classes like this a TODO type, we use `jluna::Usertype<T>`, the usertype interface.
+To make classes like this a (Un)Boxable type, we use `jluna::Usertype<T>`, the usertype interface.

 ### Step 1: Making the Type compliant